IRS Notice CP2000

 The partial payment installment agreement is a hybrid between the OIC and the installment agreement.
 Like an installment agreement, this option lets you make monthly payments on your tax debt, but like the OIC, it also lets you pay off your tax debt for less than you owe.
 Basically, you make the highest payments that you can afford until the collection statute expiration date.
 Then, the IRS forgives the remaining amount.

-A few months, later, however, the IRS sent you a CP2000 notice, which includes information from a 1099-NEC.
+A few months later, however, the IRS sends you a CP2000 notice, which includes information from a 1099-NEC.
 Your spouse earned additional income, but they never told you about it.
 As a result, you are now facing an unexpected tax bill.

 Generally, when you file a joint tax return with your spouse, you are both liable for the tax due regardless of who earned the income related to the tax liability.
 However, in cases where your spouse hid income from you and you had no reason to know about the income, you can apply for innocent spouse relief.